How Can We Create Credibility For Informal Learning?

 FICO scores help banks make better lending decisions.
 Similarly, but in a more positive way, measured and tracked online education would help universities and employers make better hiring or admission decisions, and see more than an individual’s formal education.
 The problem has been how to track, quantify, and measure all that learning.
 How can we productively merge playtime and learning time?

 An app I developed called Stackup captures all online reading.
 It is not fixing the entire problem, as learning is everywhere, but with several billions of hours spent each month on the biggest library in existence (the web), it is a pretty good start.
 With the help of others, we might be able to put this new wave of education into motion.

 There are other apps that help capture or quantify informal learning, like:

 - Mozilla Open Badges & Credly: Both are providing a platform for educators (of all kinds) to build and award learners (of all kinds) with a credential or badge to showcase their skills outside of formal education.

-The problem we are all trying to address is that informal learning – sometimes called ‘play’ – doesn’t count for anything, and it should.
+The problem we are all trying to address is that informal learning – sometimes called ‘learning through play‘ – doesn’t count for anything, and it should.

 Nick Garvin is the founder of Stackup.
 Google has selected the Denver-based Stackup team as a high-growth potential startup.
 Stackup is also being considered for a Google Education Development partnership.
 Stackup is available free as a Chrome browser extension; image attribution Flickr user nasagoddardspacecenter